Queen Elizabeth Way: Burlington–Oakville

-Mississauga-Toronto
+Mississauga–Toronto

 The Queen Elizabeth Way in Mississauga, looking west, at the Evans Avenue interchange and bridges over Etobicoke Creek.

 Within Mississauga, the freeway encounters its narrowest right-of-way, wedged between residential subdivisions on either side that prevent further expansion from its six-lane cross section.
 Between the interchanges with Winston Churchill Boulevard and Mississauga Road, the freeway is not illuminated.
 It crosses the Credit River valley, where a second bridge will soon be under construction.
 The segment east of the Credit River is being examined for expansion possibilities, but like the previous section, there is little room for more lanes without property acquisition.
 Some of the interchanges through Mississauga have ramp meters on the entrances onto the QEW, meaning only one vehicle is allowed to enter the on-ramp per each green light on a traffic signal, depending on the time of day, or the amount of traffic is on the highway at a certain time.
-After crossing Etobicoke Creek, which forms the boundary between Peel Region and Toronto, the route passes through a sprawling, four-level interchange with Highway 427 and officially ends, as the highway continues eastward to downtown Toronto as the municipal Gardiner Expressway.
+After crossing Etobicoke Creek, which forms the boundary between Peel Region and Toronto, QEW passes through a sprawling, four-level interchange with Highway 427 which marks its eastern terminus, as the freeway continues eastward to downtown Toronto as the municipal Gardiner Expressway.

 The QEW formerly continued beyond the Highway 427 interchange to the Old Toronto city limits at the Humber River, although this section between was downloaded from provincial to municipal authorities on April 1, 1997 and became a westward extension of the Gardiner Expressway.
 Provincial control of the freeway ends shortly after an onramp from Highway 427; municipal ownership is evident from the use of different high-mast illumination poles that are shaded to reduce light pollution at the underpasses with Wickman Road and a railway line.
 East of that point the freeway retains its provincial-installed conventional lighting as it splits into a short collector-express system about ten lanes wide to serve the interchanges with Kipling Avenue and Islington Avenue.
 East of Grand Avenue, the municipality's shaded high-mast lighting has been erected as the freeway crosses Parklawn Avenue and a CN rail line followed by offramps to Lake Shore Boulevard, then it curves as it passes the residential condominium towers of The Queensway – Humber Bay neighbourhood along the waterfront, the Mr. Christie cookie factory (which later became a part of Mondelēz International) and the Ontario Food Terminal on the north side, and then a tunnel leading to the Humber Loop streecar right-of-way.